 Yvette Feuillet, assassinated by the Nazis at Auschwitz.

-Three young men living here in the Marais with their mother, tortured to death by the Gestapo.
+Three young men living here in the Marais with their mother were tortured to death by the Gestapo.

 This plaque down in the subway, the Métropolitain de Paris, commemorates the actions of 3000 of their employees during the battle to liberate Paris.